elg2605/netscan/readme.md

 ## Notes

-* To scan large networks for multiple ports, you'll need to increase the number of open files for the user who runs netscan.
-150,000 works well when scanning 40 ports on /16 IPv4 networks.
+* To scan large networks for dozens of ports, you'll need to increase the number of open files for the user who runs netscan.
 Experiment to find a suitable number of open files on your scanner system for your networks.
-Here's an example from __/etc/security/limits.conf__ that works well for /16 (or smaller) networks:
+Here's an example from __/etc/security/limits.conf__:

 ```bash
 user_name      soft    nofile      150000